YuanyueLi/FlashEntropySearch/README.md

 ```

 - The installation time should be less than 1 minute, if everything is set up correctly.

-- When installing on Windows, you may need to install the [Microsoft Visual C++ 14.0 or greater Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) first.

 ### From source